What is Courier Insurance?

 Courier as a part time job

-Many opportunities exists to work as a courier on a part time basis.
+Many opportunities exist to work as a courier on a part time basis.
 The most popular is food delivery.
-This is popular as it something that you can do in the evening time to supplement you income.
+This is popular as it is something that you can do in the evening time to supplement your income.
 No qualifications are needed, but you should take out food courier insurance if using your own car or van.
-With online shopping dominating a need exists for delivery drivers.
-Both could be a part time job or you could go the self employed route full time.
+With online shopping dominating, a need exists for delivery drivers.
+Both could be a part time job, or you could go the self employed route full time.

 Do I need Courier Insurance ?